user10x/credential-service/README.md

 Groups:
   - GET all groups /groups
-  - GET all groups for user by id on endpoint /groups/<uid>/groups
+  - GET all groups for user by id on endpoint /groups/<uid>/groups or 404
   - GET groups by specied query on endpoint /users/query/?query_param=<query>